iVantage/in-version/README.md

 - The minor version number in your package.json will be incremented (a la `npm version`)
-- A publish-things-only tag will have been created (e.g. v1.1.0)
+- A published-things-only tag will have been created (e.g. v1.1.0)
 - The working copy will have been tagged as the corresponding dev version (e.g. v1.1.0-dev)